NAPOLEON039/FreeCodeCamp-Markdown-Previewer/README.md

-# freecodecamp-markdown-previewer
+# FreeCodeCamp Markdown Previewer

+A project in the FreeCodeCamp Front-end Libraries section.
+Converts Markdown entered in a text box to HTML in the preview beside it.
+This project uses the [markdown-it library for Vuejs](https://github.com/ravenq/markdown-it-vue).

+Follow these steps to setup the project on your local machine

 ## Project setup

+Download all dependencies
 ```
 npm install
 ```

-### Compiles and hot-reloads for development
+### Compile the project and run it with hot-reload for development
 ```
 npm run serve
 ```

-### Compiles and minifies for production
+### Compile and minify for production
 ```
 npm run build
 ```